mapprotocol/map-contracts/lightclients/matic/README.md

 PRIVATE_KEY =
 # matic rpc url
 MATICURI =
+// 0 - for latest  block number start to syncing START_SYNCY_BLOCK = 0
 //MPTVerify address  if you not want to repeat the deployment of MPTVerify put deployed address it Otherwise empty MPT_VERIFY =
 ```